vagi/selenium-youtube-scaper/README.md

 # selenium-youtube-scaper
-Scraping 10 top trending video on Youtube
+Scraping 10 top trending video on Youtube with Selenium and AWS Lambda